 CFM & MPH

-• With an MPH of 219, the Stihl BR 450 edges out the 197 MPH of the Stihl BR 700, potentially improving its performance in leaf blowing and debris lifting tasks.
+• The Stihl BR 450, with an MPH of 233, modestly outpaces the 197 MPH of the Stihl BR 700, ensuring slightly quicker air expulsion for more efficient leaf blowing and debris lifting.

-• Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-cycle engine, and the Stihl BR 700 is powered by the Stihl 4-Mix 4-stroke engine.
+• When comparing engine displacements, the 64.8-cc engine of the Stihl BR 700 edges out the 63.3-cc engine of the Stihl BR 450.
+This indicates a potential slight increase in fuel consumption per stroke and a corresponding bump in power output.
+Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-stroke engine, and the Stihl BR 700 is powered by the Stihl 4-Mix 4-stroke engine.

 TL;DR